Current permit documents

 We held a workshop and public hearing on March 26, 2019, at our headquarters in Lacey.
 The purpose of the workshop was to explain the general permit and to answer questions prior to the formal public hearing.
-The purpose of the hearing was to provide an opportunity for people to give formal oral testimony and comment on the proposed draft permit.
+The hearing was an opportunity for people to give formal testimony and comment on the proposed draft permit.
 The public could attend in-person or via webinar.
-You can view the presentation slides from the workshop.